Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(RSS feeds can help to improve your site’s UX.)
+(RSS feeds can help to improve your site’s user experience.)

-Adding checklists and forms to your site is a fantastic way to increase user engagement, add value to your readers and set yourself apart from the competition.
-Forms and checklists can give them useful step-by-step instructions and resources to complete necessary tasks.
-Forms and checklists can also be great planning tools.
+Checklists and forms are a fantastic way to help increase visitor engagement, add value to your audience and set yourself apart from the competition.
+Checklists and forms can give them step-by-step instructions and resources to perform tasks.
+Checklists and forms are great business planning tools.

 - Partnership Tax Checklist